sashirajc/jekyll-now/_posts/2018-10-06-AWS-Identity-access-Management.md

 IAM allows to manage users and their level of access to the AWS console.

+IAM is universal.
+It does not apply to specific regions.

+Root account is the account used to setup the AWS account.
+It has complete Admin access.

 ### IAM gives:
 1. Centralised control of AWS account
 2. Shared access to AWS account